 - Receive an electronic Confirmation of Enrolment (eCoE) certificate.

 - Prove you have sufficient funds for airfares, course fees and living costs.

 - Meet health and character requirements.

 - Provide evidence of Overseas Student Health Cover (see below).

 Explore your visa options for studying in Australia.

 Australia has a special system of health cover for international students called Overseas Student Health Cover (OSHC).
 It will help you pay for any medical or hospital care you may need while you’re studying here.
 It will also help pay for most prescription medicines and provide you with ambulance cover in emergencies.

-You will need OSHC for yourself and any family member travelling with you, and get this cover before you arrive in Australia.
+You will need to purchase OSHC for yourself and any family member travelling with you, before you arrive in Australia.
 You must have OSHC for the duration of your student visa.
 You can find out more about OSHC cover, including where to purchase OSHC at PrivateHealth.gov.au.